Newcastle railway station: Conception

-A definite design
+Design

 The exterior of the station in 1867.

 Dobson produced general plans for the station, now being referred to as the Central station, on a broad curve to front Neville Street so as to accommodate the alignment of the approaching railways at east and west.
 It was to a "Romano-Italien design with ornamental work of the Doric order".
 Two through platform lines were shown, with three west end bays and two at the east end.
 There were to be three train shed roofs with spans of 60 ft.
 Extensive offices as well as refreshment facilities were shown, and there was to be a covered carriage drive on the Neville Street side extending from the porte-cochère at each end.

 On 7 August 1847 a contract was let for the main part of the work to Mackay and Blackstock, for £92,000.
 A considerable amount of groundworks was necessary on the large site prior to the actual building work.

 The work did not progress speedily, and in 1849 Hudson's collection of railway companies suffered a financial shock.
 At a time of more difficult trading and a tighter money market, Hudson's personal dealings were exposed as shady.
 The York, Newcastle and Berwick Railway had been formed by merger of the previous smaller companies, and the YN&BR wished to reduce the financial commitment to the Central Station substantially; hotel accommodation and the covered carriage drive were eliminated.
 One of the through platforms was also removed from the plan.

 As built the site covered three acres and the length of the platform faces was 830 yd.